Sum-Outman/Self-Soul/README.md

 ## Contributing

-We welcome contributions to the Self Soul project.
+We welcome contributions to the Self Brain project.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch